 Through education, we prepare professionals, first responders, and community members to recognize and address human trafficking solutions.
 Institutions become qualified to aid victims and survivors with a trauma-informed approach.

 Commercial sexual exploitation needs to be stopped.
-To effect change, we need to respond to the specific needs of both people in prostitution (even by choice) and people who are victims of human trafficking– and all those in between.
+To effect change, we need to respond to the specific needs of both people in prostitution and human trafficking– and all those in between.
 With the commitment of our team an our community, we can and will continue to help one survivor at a time.